AMIT-HSBI/NonLinearSystemNeuralNetworkFMU.jl/README.md

 ## Examples

+### SimpleLoop

+In [examples/SimpleLoop/](examples/SimpleLoop/) is a simple example of a non-linear system with two unknowns replaced by a ONNX surrogate.
+It's less explanatory but was used to generate plots for a presentation.

+All dependencies are managed by [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/), checkout the [README.md](examples/SimpleLoop/README.md) for more details.

 ### IEEE14
-There is one example with some larger algebraic systems in [examples/IEEE14/IEEE_14_Buses.jl](./examples/IEEE14/IEEE_14_Buses.jl) using the [OpenIPSL](https://github.com/OpenIPSL/OpenIPSL) Modelica library.
+There is another example with some larger algebraic systems in [examples/IEEE14/IEEE_14_Buses.jl](./examples/IEEE14/IEEE_14_Buses.jl) using the [OpenIPSL](https://github.com/OpenIPSL/OpenIPSL) Modelica library.